shanu-16/basics/README.md

 - You will also need other documentation to support that you had insurances paid every month and your occupation was the same

 - You should join a Union and A-kassa.
 Look them up what they are.

+- Make sure that when you are switching company or the occupation, the job is advertised and you follow the same procedures as before about insurances and salaries.